 Amboy Street Ventures is a venture capital firm founded in 2021 and based in Los Angeles.
 It targets investments in fertility, sexual health, and women’s health technology startups, supporting companies advancing health tech in the United States and Europe.

-Occident is a venture capital firm that invests in deep tech start-ups, with a focus on spin-offs from scientific research that aim to deliver real-world impact.
-It operates as an owner-managed investor with offices in Munich and Zug.
-The firm supports start-ups in the life sciences and industrial tech sectors from the seed stage onward and accompanies portfolio companies over the long term, providing both financial backing and the team's extensive experience.
-It invests its own money and makes decisions based on sustainable potential for success.
-The approach emphasizes collaboration with founding teams and a commitment to addressing societal challenges in a sustainable way.
+OCCIDENT is an owner-managed venture capital firm that invests in deep tech start-ups, focusing on spin-offs from scientific research to enable real-world solutions.
+With offices in Munich and Zug, it supports early-stage companies in life sciences and industrial tech, and accompanies portfolio companies over the long term with financial backing and extensive operating experience.
+The firm invests its own money and makes decisions based on sustainable potential for success, aiming to contribute positively to society in a sustainable way.
+OCCIDENT collaborates closely with founding teams to tackle challenges, foster innovation, and drive long-term impact.

 Spicehaus Partners is an independent Swiss venture capital firm based in Zug that backs early-stage technology companies in Switzerland, with an emphasis on B2B technology firms; founded in 2018 and owned by its partners, the firm combines investment experience with entrepreneurial expertise and actively supports its portfolio companies to promote growth, aiming to foster long-term partnerships between entrepreneurs and investors.